 - Roger Zelazny, the Chronicles of Amber -- I'd love to have a deck of Trumps.
 Failing that, I'd love to make and sell them at conventions. :)

-- Ursula K. LeGuin, the Earthsea trilogy -- considered childrens' books, but so what?
+- Ursula K. LeGuin, the Earthsea series -- considered childrens' books, but so what?
 Great stuff for any age.

-- John Christopher, the Tripods trilogy -- More childrens' books, but these are good.
-Adapted for TV by the BBC.
+- John Christopher, the Tripods series -- more childrens' books, but these are good.
+Adapted for TV by the BBC, but alas, never completed.

 - Mervyn Peake, the Gormenghast trilogy -- not the easiest books to enjoy, but Peake's highly lyrical style is unforgettable.